 For convertible debts, the carrying values, excluding any unamortized discounts, approximate the respective fair value.
-The convertible debts have been discounted to reflect their net present value as at December 31, 2021.
+The convertible debts have been discounted to reflect their net present value as at the period ended.
 The carrying values of embedded conversion features not considered to be derivative instruments were determined by allocating the remaining carrying value of the convertible debt after deducting the estimated carrying value of the liability portion.

 Estimating fair value for warrants require determining the most appropriate valuation model which is dependent on the terms and conditions of the grant.
 This estimate requires determining the most appropriate inputs to the valuation model including the expected life of the warrant, volatility, dividend yield, and rate of forfeitures and making assumptions about them.

 Revenue from providing consulting and management services is recognized in a manner that reasonably reflects the delivery of services to customers in return for expected consideration and includes the following elements: